ash0080/gun.doc.cn/FAQ.md

 **Is there a single graph across all users in the network?**

-The graph is shared across all peers in the network.
-Depending on data structure you may have multiple graphs available.
-All graphs can start with one root node or multiple root nodes to divide app logic.
+Each peer initiates an instance of gun.
+Depending on application logic, the peers will sync their data into their instance of the graph, with a goal to be consistent across the application that they are connected to.
+Depending on data structure you may have multiple roots available which can act as a division of data in the instance of the peer.
+That way, all graphs can start with one root node or multiple root nodes to divide app logic.

 **How are conflicts handled?**